Digital Signing of PDF files with NFC Reader

 PKI is a proven technology and is a most widely used technique for providing digital verification of electronic data, like documents or transactions.

-An asymmetric key pair comprised of one Secret key and one Public key is used in this technique.
+This technique uses an asymmetric key pair comprised of one Secret key and one Public key.
 Secret key which is used for signing is always kept safe and could be known only to an entity who is signing the document or data.
 Public key which is used for verification can be (and usually is) published online.
 In general, to check if Digital signature is properly signed by someone, all that is needed is a Public key.

 Digital signature provides three basic facts: